 Hairless cats have cropped up from time to time throughout the world as a result of this spontaneous mutation.
-The condition resulting in hairlessness is known as hypotrichosis, and is due to recessive gene symbolised with the letter h in lower case.
+The condition which causes hairlessness is known as hypotrichosis, and is due to recessive gene symbolised with the letter h in lower case.
 As the gene is recessive, both parents must carry the gene to pass it on to their offspring.

 The Sphynx story began in 1966 in Toronto, Canada.
 A black and white domestic female by the name of Elizabeth gave birth to a hairless male kitten, named Prune.
 A local science student became interested in this unusual cat, and along with his mother Yania Bawa, a breeder of Siamese, obtained both Prune and his mother, Elizabeth.
 Prune was mated back to Elizabeth and this mating produced more bald kittens.

-A breeding programme was planned which involved mating these bald cats to American Shorthairs and the CFA granted these cats new breed status, however by 1971 the status was revoked due to concerns over fertility.
+A breeding programme was planned to mate these bald cats to American Shorthairs.
+The CFA granted these cats new breed status, however by 1971 the status was revoked due to concerns over fertility.
 Unfortunately, these lines eventually died out.

-The descendants of these matings, along with the descendants from the Minnesota line (Dermis and Epidermis) went on to become the foundation cats of the Sphynx we know today.
+The descendants of these matings, along with the descendants of the Minnesota line (Dermis and Epidermis) went on to become the foundation cats of the Sphynx we know today.
 Domestics, American Shorthairs, and Devon Rexes have been used in breeding programmes to increase the gene pool.
-The h gene is recessive, and in order for a hairless cat to be produced, it needs one copy of the h gene from each parent.

-As has been mentioned, the Sphynx isn’t a completely bald cat but has a fine layer of peachy fuzz on the skin.
-Some hair may also be found on the extremities such as the nose, tail, ears and feet.
+The Sphynx isn’t a completely bald cat but has a fine layer of peachy fuzz on the skin.
+Some hair may also be found on the nose, tail, ears, and feet.
 Sphynx cats have no whiskers.

 Wrinkles are a desired trait in the Sphynx.
 Due to the minimal hair, the Sphynx feels surprisingly warm.
 The feel of the Sphynx has been compared to that of a chamois.

 The medium-sized body is long but with great muscle definition.
 It has a deep chest and legs which are in proportion to the body.
 Hind legs are slightly longer than the front legs.
-The have medium sized, oval paws and a long, tapering tail.
+They have medium-sized, oval paws and a long, tapering tail.
 Sphynx cats have huge ears, broad at the base.